 The ex-pat community makes you immediately feel welcome, and with such a wealth of things to do in the local areas you are never bored.
 Shopping malls open till late, restaurants and tapas bars along the beach are plentiful and the activities from water sports to more adventurous mountain treks and paragliding is all but a short drive from your door step.

-Generally speaking, a 2 bedroom apartment will cost in the region of 800 – 1500 euros, with 3 bedroom ranging from 1,200 to 2,500 euros and villas starting from around 3,000 to 10,000 + there is a property to suit all budgets.
+Generally speaking, a 2-bedroom apartment will cost in the region of 1,200 – 1,900 euros, with 3 bedrooms ranging from 2,000 to 3,000 euros and villas starting from around 4,000 to 10,000 + there is a property to suit all budgets.

 Renting in Spain is a straight forward process.
 You contact an agent, arrange some viewings and when you find the place you want to call your own your agent negotiates the deal on your behalf.
-It should be noted that more often than not the asking price will stick, but if you are in a position where you can pay 6 months or even the full years rent in advance a discount can be offered.
+It should be noted that more often than not the asking price will stick, but if you are in a position where you can pay 6 months or even the full years rent in advance a discount can normally be offered.
 The main thing owners look for is the security of an honest good paying tenant and or family.

-** Beware of Work From Home Agents who regularly disappear with deposit money! **
+** Beware of work from home agents who regularly disappear with deposit money! **

 If none of the above can be provided then the landlord and agent may also ask for some kind of proof that you can afford to stay in the said property.
 That normally comes in the form of an up to date bank statement and letter of reference form your bank.

-It should be noted that some listings on this website will also require an agency fee to be paid by the tenant.
-We hope to have covered many of your questions, however if you still want to know something we have not mentioned please feel free to contact us on firstname.lastname@example.org or call +34 616171125
+It should be noted that listings on this website will also require an agency fee to be paid by the tenant.
+We hope to have covered many of your questions, however if you still want to know something we have not mentioned please feel free to contact us on firstname.lastname@example.org or call +34 685991133